 “Law,” as the context requires, includes federal or state statutes, rules, regulations, the Arizona Code of Judicial Administration, or judicial interpretation of statutes, rules, regulations, or code provisions.

-“Letter of concern” means a written the sanction imposed in the informal discipline of a licensee sanction finding a certificate holder has violated one or more provisions of the statutes, court rules, or the applicable sections of the ACJA.

 “License” means a certificate or license issued under this chapter.

 “Licensee” means a person currently holding an active certificate or license issued under this chapter.
 For purposes of this article, “licensee” includes certificate holders, licensees, and persons that must be registered under this chapter.